E.M.B.A. Course Descriptions

 This is a repeatable graduate level study abroad/field experience course.
 The International Experience course features field experience while in residence in a nation outside of the United States.
 These courses generally consist of classroom and field experience activities and appropriate academic activity.
 Graduate only.

 Corporate finance course aimed at further understanding and application of financial concepts learned in the basic course.
 Emphasis placed on the responsibility of the financial manager to contribute to the operating efficiency of the firm, its long-range objective and the financial decision-making process.
 Graduate only.

 A study of the process for designing and implementing strategic programs for the marketing of goods and services.
 Topics covered include the gathering of decision-making data, setting of strategic direction and the creation of marketing programs.
 Graduate only.

 This course studies the organization from both a macro and micro perspective by focusing on organizational structure and organizational interactions.
 The dynamics and links between individual, groups and the environment are analyzed to highlight the determinants of organizational effectiveness.
 Graduate only.

 An integrated concept of business administration that will relate and integrate the principles and problems studied in the various “functional” fields from a corporate management perspective.
 Case studies.
 Graduate only.
 Capstone course.
 Prerequisite: Completion of 12 hours of graduate work, including FINA 511 or ACCT 520.

-Course develops an integrated understanding of complex business planning and strategy.
-To advance this objective, a computer based management simulation is utilized.
+This course develops an integrated understanding of complex business planning and strategy.
+To advance this objective, a computer-based management simulation is utilized.
 Comprehensive analysis is required for each step.
 Graduate only.